teymuri/scoript/README.md

 ## Thinking in Rules
 ### How to thinkg when I'm about to add new rules to a table
-Generally how defining new rules happens is as follows:
+* Generally how defining new rules happens is as follows:
   1. Understand what is the rule about, what is it it's doing, to which object it applies?
   2. Understand at which moment in the engraving process should the rule be applied (i.e. be added/unsafeadded to the rule table)
   3. Make a rule predicate func which returns true when called with some object as arg (this is called then on each obj in the score), to find out to which objs our rule should be applied.
   4. Make the actual engraving func which is applied to that object
+* Alle Rules die ein Objekt setzen die eigene _wichtige_ Bereite hat (d.h. seine Bereite spielt beim horizontalen Layout eine Rolle) sollte vor dem Rule für horizontal spacing platziert werden, damit die Bereite der Objekte mit einbezogen werden.

 ## Packen der Funktionalität für Zentrieren alleinstehender Noten im Takt am Ende von Horizontal spacing
 Es gab das Problem, dass ich die korrekten erwarteten Koordinaten (in Inkscape sah ich z.B. andere x, y als im Terminal)